eflautt/ga-data-science/lessons/lesson-13/readme.md

 ### Lemmatization and Stemming

-Abbreviations, proper nouns, and dates can pose a problem but there are many other language features that also have to be broken down.
+Abbreviations, proper nouns, and dates can pose a problem, but there are many other language features that also have to be broken down.
 Consider the terms 'bad' and 'badly' or 'different' and 'differences'.
-How can we describe the relationship between these terms?
+How can we describe the relationships between these terms?

 Stemming and lemmatization are two solutions to this type of problem.
 Once we've identified the **tokens** of our sample text, we can use these tools to identify common roots.